-This annex contains a worked example of the derivation of the weighted average cost of capital (WACC) of ABC Inc (ABC), a hypothetical major food products company listed on the New York Stock Exchange.
-The currency of the valuation is the United States dollar, and the valuation date is 1 January 2020 (the Reference Date).
+This annex contains a worked example of the derivation of the WACC of ABC Inc (ABC), a hypothetical major food products company listed on the New York Stock Exchange.
+The currency of the valuation is the United States dollar and the valuation date is 1 July 2022 (the Reference Date).
 As noted in the main text of this chapter, the assessment of a WACC in the context of a dispute resolution proceeding requires quite detailed analysis of financial (debt and equity) securities.
 By contrast, this worked example is simplified, presenting each step in outline only.

-For the risk-free rate (Rf ) applicable to this worked example, we use the mean of the yields of US Treasury 5-year, 10-year and 20-year bonds as at (or very near) the Reference Date.
-The respective yields were 1.67 per cent, 1.88 per cent and 2.19 per cent.
-The mean of these values is 1.91 per cent; hence Rf, expressed as a fraction, is 0.0191.
+For the risk-free rate (Rf ) applicable to this worked example, we use the mean of the yields of US Treasury five-year, 10-year and 20-year bonds as at (or very near) the Reference Date.
+The respective yields were 2.88 per cent, 2.88 per cent and 3.35 per cent.
+The mean of these values is 3.04 per cent; hence Rf, expressed as a fraction, is 0.0304.

 Debt risk premium

 ABC’s debt risk premium (DRP) is assessed in this example as the margin by which yields of its corporate bonds exceed the yields of similar-tenor US Treasury bonds, at or around the Reference Date.
 We estimate this margin at 2.00 per cent; hence DRP expressed as a fraction is 0.02.
-For illustration and comparison, 10-year corporate bonds issued by major US food products companies in the period shortly after the Reference Date had yields with the following premiums over 10-year US Treasury bonds: Campbell Soup Co, 1.75 per cent; General Mills Inc, 2.18 per cent; Kraft Heinz Co, 2.00 per cent and 2.11 per cent (two issues); McCormimck and Co, 1.74 per cent.
+For illustration and comparison, selected 10-year corporate bonds issued by major US food products companies in the 36 months prior to the Reference Date have had yields with the following premiums over 10-year US Treasury bonds: Campbell Soup Co, 1.75 per cent; General Mills Inc, 2.18 per cent; Kraft Heinz Co, 2.11 per cent; and McCormick and Co, 1.74 per cent.

 Equity risk premium

-As noted in the main text of this chapter, experts engaged in WACC assessments for damages select a value for the equity risk premium (ERP) that, in their view, reflects the current consensus of financial practitioners and academic researchers.
-As at mid 2020, the consensus of this research in regard to US stock markets is that the ERP is between 5.3 per cent and 5.7 per cent.
+As noted in the main text of this chapter, experts engaged in WACC assessments for damages select a value for the equity risk premium (ERP) that reflects, in their view, the current consensus of financial practitioners and academic researchers.
+The current consensus of this research in regard to US stock markets is that the ERP is between 5.3 per cent and 5.7 per cent.
 We apply to this assessment a value of 5.5 per cent, or 0.055.